postgres-ai/postgres-howtos/0023_how_to_use_openai_apis_in_postgres.md

 The concept here is straightforward:

 1. First, we call OpenAI API to "vectorize" the text of our request.
-2. Then, we use `pgvector`'s similarity search to find K nearest neighbours.
+2. Then, we use `pgvector`'s similarity search to find K nearest neighbors.

 We will use the `HNSW` index, considered one of the best approaches today (although originally described in [2016](https://arxiv.org/abs/1603.09320)); added in by many DBMSes.
 In `pgvector`, it was added in version 0.5.0.